Comp211-FA24/lab-00/README.md

         2. Limit the subject line to 50 characters.
         3. Use the body to explain **what** and **why**, not **how**.
             - Other developers (and you, once enough time has passed) can read the code changes to figure out "how".
 Additionally, for expressing code logic, English is often imprecise (i.e., can contradict the actual code logic).
-            - Whoever is reading the commit message is much more interested in what was changed and why rather than how it was done (implementation details).
+            - Whoever is reading the commit message is probably much more interested in what was changed and why rather than how it was done (implementation details).
+    - If this command fails with the error message `Author identity unknown... fatal: unable to auto-detect email address... `, redo [Git configure name and email](#git-configure-name-and-email).
 5. Run `git push`.
     - This uploads commits made locally on your machine to the remote repository (on GitHub).
     - After this is run, when you view this repository on GitHub, you should be able to see the changes you've made.